sz-piotr/ethereum-true-rng/README.md

 While absolutely secure, it is very expensive and takes a long time to generate numbers.
 The RanDAO implementation is available [here](https://github.com/randao/randao).

 ## My approach

-**IMPORTANT!
-The following approach has not been tested and is a work in progress.
-Use at your own risk.**

 The proposed system is as follows.
 There exist a public array of numbers that were generated.
 Everyone is allowed to add a new number by xoring the submitted value with the last number.
 Every participant also has a bitmask created by xoring all of their submitted values.
 When the participant wants to retrieve a random number generated for them they xor their mask with a number in the shared array.